These low carb cheese straws are melt in your mouth deliciousness and utterly addictive. At only 1g net carb per straw you can go back for another.

 Made with almond flour they are also a great gluten free cheese straw recipe.
 They are flavoured with a hint of cayenne pepper to give a slight kick to the cheese flavour.
 Enjoy as a savoury snack or a low carb nibble.
 They pair very well with a glass of red wine.
 Just saying....
 Oh, and enjoy a couple with a bowl of low carb tomato soup.
 The cheese and tomato flavour would be perfect blend.

 This low carb cheese straws recipe is quick and easy to make.
 You simply made the dough in a food processor, roll it out, cut into straws and bake.
-15 minutes later you have a delicious savoury low carb snack.
+15 minutes later you have a delicious savory low carb snack.
+Serve with a glass of wine or keto mimosa

 INGREDIENTS FOR CHEESE STRAWS